Visit our Business Solutions website >>

 9111 reviews

 alaTest has collected and analyzed 9111 reviews of Google Chromecast 2 (2nd gen, 2015).
 The average rating for this product is 4.5/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Reviewers are impressed by the software and reliability.
+People really like the software and reliability.
 The price and size are also appreciated.
-Some have doubts about the video, and views are divided on the remote control.
+There are some critical views about the video, while there are some mixed reviews about the remote control.

 usability, size, price, reliability, software